Suryanshu-Nabheet/100xCMS/docs/ADMIN_SYSTEM.md

 ## Overview

-The admin system provides comprehensive management capabilities for the ClassX platform, including user management, course creation, and system administration.
+The admin system provides streamlined management capabilities for the ClassX platform, focusing on student management and admin account administration.
+Courses are managed through hardcoded files.

 ## Admin Authentication